miqo-no/Miqo.Config/README.md

 Miqo.Config helps translate your strongly typed object to a JSON configuration file.

-## Adding Miqo.Config to your project
+## Adding Miqo.Config to Your Project

 The library is available as a NuGet package.